 Knowledge is key to running a successful business - knowledge about your customers, your competitors, your own operation and the wider business environment.
 A SWOT analysis will help you gather the information you need to make a proper assessment of your business and your market.

-A SWOT analysis is a simple but powerful tool for identifying the strengths and weaknesses of your operation and the opportunities and threats you face in your market.
+A SWOT analysis is a simple but powerful tool for identifying the strengths and weaknesses of your operation and the opportunities and threats it faces in your market.
 It will give you a clear picture of how well your business is running and the wider marketing and sales environment you are operating in.

-Identifying your firm's strengths and weaknesses should be straightforward, particularly if you talk to a range of people when putting your SWOT analysis together.
+Identifying your firm's strengths and weaknesses should be straightforward, particularly if you talk to a range of people.
 If you have employees, you'll find they have a good idea of what works and what doesn't.
 Customers, suppliers and other business partners can also give you feedback on your performance.

 Your SWOT analysis will be more useful if you look at your strengths and weaknesses in terms of what you are trying to achieve and if you compare yourself with your key competitors.
-Where do you have a competitive edge - or a problem?
+Consider where you have a competitive edge or shortfall.

 Ask them about all the people and organisations that affect your business and how they are changing.
 Competitors, customers, suppliers and distributors will all have an impact on how successfully you trade.

 You should then assess the broader business environment and how it is changing using a PEST analysis:

 - Political and regulatory.
 Will new laws change the way you have to operate?